Timeline of climbing the Eiger

 The recorded history of climbing of the Eiger mountain in Switzerland starts in the 1800s.
-It is split between the pre-north face era, when the main summits and easier ridges and faces were climbed, and the post-north face era, when it became one of the greatest prizes in mountaineering.
+It is split between the Eiger pre-north face era, when the main summits and easier ridges and faces were climbed, and the post-north face era, when it became one of the greatest prizes in mountaineering.
 At least sixty-four climbers have died while attempting the ascent (mainly via the north face).